openefficiency/empathaicoach/README.md

 ## Overview

-The R2C2 Voice Coach reduces defensiveness by 70% and increases development plan completion to 90% by creating a safe, non-judgmental space for employees to process feedback and develop actionable improvement plans.
+The EmpathAI Coach reduces defensiveness by 70% and increases development plan completion to 90% by creating a safe, non-judgmental space for employees to process feedback and develop actionable improvement plans.

 ### The R2C2 Framework